whitneyburton/portfolios/students/Andrew_Carmer/2015-08-07_Andrew_Carmer_MOD4.markdown

 ### Playing a Part

 I do dishes, pickup and generally try to keep the basement in order on a near daily basis.
 I help students after class and during the day whenever I'm asked for help.
 I regularly do Friday breakfasts.
 I try to organize events for us all to do outside of turing.
 I'm sure there are other things I do too, but I'm not very good at keeping track.
-Kristina has been saying to me "Put that in your portfolio, whenever I do things, but I usually forget what those things are."
+Kristina has been saying to me, "Put that in your portfolio", whenever I do things, but I usually forget what those things are.
 I do always bring a lot of water to outdoor get togethers.
+I've also helped organize 3 incoming happy hours.
+My crowning accomplishment however, is the plethora of high-fives I give on a daily basis.
+Admittedly, a few of those may be uncomfortably long or awkward.

 ## Review